$L_{\infty}$ liftings of semiregularity maps via Chern-Simons classes: Introduction

 \section{Introduction}

-In this short introduction we only try to explain some of the motivations underlying this paper and we refer to the next Section~\ref{sec.curvedpairs} for a presentation of the main results.
+In this short introduction we only try to explain some of the motivations underlying this paper and we refer to Section~\ref{sec.curvedpairs} for a presentation of the main results.

-Semiregularity maps have a long and interesting history started with Severi \cite{severi}, who called a curve $C$ in a surface $S$ semiregular if the natural map $H^1(S,\Oh_S(C))\to H^1(C, \Oh_C(C))$ is surjective and proved, in modern terminology, that the Hilbert scheme of $S$ is smooth at every semiregular curve.
+Semiregularity maps have a long and interesting history starting with Severi \cite{severi}, who called a curve $C$ in a surface $S$ semiregular if the natural map $H^0(S,\Omega^2_S)\to H^0(C,\Omega^2_S|_C)$ is surjective and proved, in modern terminology, that the Hilbert scheme of $S$ is smooth at every semiregular curve.
 The analogous result for smooth hypersurfaces in a compact complex manifold was proved by Kodaira and Spencer \cite[p.
 482]{kodaspen}.
-Nowadays the above results are usually expressed in terms of semiregularity maps: if $Z\subset X$ is a (possibly singular) hypersurface, its semiregularity map is the morphism
+Nowadays the above results are usually expressed in terms of semiregularity maps: if $Z$ is a (possibly singular) hypersurface in a smooth manifold $X$, its semiregularity map is the morphism

 induced by the short exact sequence $0\to \Oh_X\to \Oh_X(Z)\to N_{Z|X}\to 0$.
-Clearly $Z$ is semiregular if and only if the semiregularity map is injective and it is easy to extend Kodaira-Spencer's theorem to the following more general statement: \emph{the obstructions to embedded deformations of $Z$ in $X$ are contained in the kernel of $\sigma$}.
+Clearly $Z$ is semiregular if and only if the semiregularity map is injective and it is easy to extend Kodaira--Spencer's theorem to the following more general statement: \emph{the obstructions to embedded deformations of $Z$ in $X$ are contained in the kernel of $\sigma$}, see e.g. \cite[Thm.
+8.1.5]{LMDT}.

+When $Z$ is a locally complete intersection of codimension $p$ in a smooth projective variety $X$, Bloch was able to define a semiregularity map $\sigma\colon H^1(Z,N_{Z|X})\to H^{p+1}(X,\Omega_X^{p-1})$ and prove, by using variations of Hodge structures, that every simple obstruction to embedded deformations of $Z$ in $X$ is annihilated by $\sigma$ \cite{bloch}.
+By general deformation theory, see e.g. \cite[Example 11.0.1]{Ha10}, the cohomology group $H^1(Z,N_{Z|X})$ is an obstruction space for the Hilbert functor of the closed immersion $Z\subset X$.
+This means that for every small extension of finitely generated local Artin $\C$-algebras $0\to \C\to A\to B\to 0$ and every embedded deformation of $Z$ over $\Spec(B)$, there exists a canonical obstruction $u\in H^1(Z,N_{Z|X})$, which vanishes if and only if the deformation lifts to $\Spec(A)$.

+The obstruction $u$ as above is called \emph{simple} if the differential map $d\colon \C\to \Omega_{A/\C}\otimes_A B$ is injective.
+It is plain that the notion of simple obstruction makes sense for every functor of Artin rings admitting an obstruction theory.

-When $Z$ is a locally complete intersection in a smooth projective variety $X$, Bloch \cite{bloch} was able to define a semiregularity map $\sigma\colon H^1(Z,N_{Z|X})\to H^{p+1}(X,\Omega_X^{p-1})$ and prove that a particular class of obstructions, called semitrivial in \cite{Man,LMDT}, is annihilated by $\sigma$.
-Although for general deformation problems the semitrivial obstructions are a proper class of all obstructions, in characteristic 0 their vanishing is sufficient to ensure smoothness and hence, if the semiregularity map is injective, then $Z$ has unobstructed deformations in $X$.
+Although for general deformation problems the simple obstructions are a proper class of all obstructions \cite{Man,LMDT}, in characteristic 0 their vanishing is sufficient to ensure smoothness and hence, if the semiregularity map is injective, then $Z$ has unobstructed embedded deformations in $X$.

 Bloch's paper leaves unanswered the question of whether every obstruction belongs to the kernel of the semiregularity map: a positive answer to this question was given in \cite{ManettiSemireg} for smooth subvarieties of compact K\"{a}hler manifolds and in \cite{semireg} for globally complete intersection subvarieties.